 Those students walked the halls as living billboards for this enterprising student.

 Not only did the stickers build brand awareness for the student’s business, but they also created quite a buzz among the student population.
 Everyone wanted one.
 Students who didn’t receive stickers felt left out.
 This student was able to promote his business using a captivating image and using it to build excitement about the giveaway.
+Might the school itself get the idea that stickers can promote a school?

 A much larger business, the Calgary Farmers’ Market in Calgary, Alberta, Canada, also used stickers to promote their business.
 Their innovative approach to drawing attention to their business, though, was much different than the approach taken by the high school student.